 3. Leverage visuals

-Add graphics to your presentation to attract more attention; a presenter who employs images in his presentation can captivate his audience's attention more effectively than one who merely uses words.
-Including graphics in your presentation will increase its impact.
+Add graphics to your business proposal to attract more attention; using images when presenting business proposals can captivate the audience's attention more effectively than merely using words.
+Including graphics in your business proposal presentation will increase its impact.

-However, knowing which photographs to use in your presentation is equally critical.
+However, knowing which images to use in your business proposal is equally critical.
 Not every picture is effective.
 Charts and graphs may be tedious, and they may distract rather than engage your viewers.
 As a result, do a lot of thinking and choose your photographs wisely.

 Identify images that will impact, or take advantage of tools like Scribe to showcase processes — complete with written steps and annotated screenshots.